|bittern, VIC, Australia|

 (projects i'm following)

-Posted by andy macey about 8 years ago
+Posted by andy macey almost 12 years ago

 So after a weekend away from the site the participants returned to complete the final week of their PDC.